 Building custom software is an iterative process – in this case, it’s also true.
 As I mentioned earlier, writing a user story consists of 3 stages – writing a short description of what is needed, talking about it, alternating the details, and finally, carrying out the tests to confirm our assumptions.

-User stories smooth the process and let us organize all the features, which help us better coordinate the work.
+User stories smooth out the process and let us organize all the features, which help us better coordinate the work.
 Moreover, they facilitate getting to know the real needs of the target audience.
 Lastly, they’re a creative way to work with a team, which, in turn, leads to more innovative solutions.
-All in all, user stories can significantly improve UX.

-However, keep in mind that user stories are just one technique to discover the digital product’s potential and meet market needs.
-There are more creative methods that you should use to fully apprehend the business needs and create a great user experience.
+However, keep in mind that writing user stories is just one technique to discover the digital product’s potential and meet market needs.
+There are more creative methods in agile development that you should use to fully apprehend the business needs and create a great user experience.
 Below you can find a bunch of articles covering just that.
 Enjoy!

 Are you interested?